iAshutosh-joshi/chat_bot/README.md

 # chat_bot
 This is a simple python chat bot.
-This was a project at jetbrains/hyperskill learning portal.